bibekebib/jekyll-site/_posts/2020-03-08-The-Darkness-With-Love.md

                     -------

-The silky arm of never lasting love
+The silky arm of ever lasting love

 Extending from mine to your’s heart